 Students interested in loan assistance for the summer term must contact the Office of Financial Assistance.

-If you wish to apply for a loan for the 2013-2014 academic year, you need to complete the 2013-2014 application instructions for aid.
+If you wish to apply for a loan for the 2019-2020 academic year, you need to complete the 2019-2020 financial aid process.
 Applying for the loan late may delay your funds and possibly cause you to incur University late fees, if your bills are not paid timely.